corestacklabs/Templates/cfn/AWS_Provision_CoreStack/README.md

 # AWS_Provision_CoreStack

-Create a new CoreStack VM
+This template is to provision an ec2 instance with corestack ami id.

 ### Prerequisites